flex-development/tutils/CONTRIBUTING.md

 ## Labels

-This project uses a well-defined list of labels to organize tickets and pull requests.
-Most labels are grouped into different categories (identified by the prefix, eg: `status:`).
+This project uses a well-defined list of labels to organize issues and pull requests.
+Most labels are scoped (i.e: `status:*`).

 A list of labels can be found in [`.github/labels.yml`](.github/labels.yml).